| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Mortgage broker

 A mortgage broker has access to multiple financial institutions.
-This way, they can shop around to find a mortgage with the best interest rates or deal for the borrower.
+This way, they can shop around for a mortgage with the best interest rates or deal for the borrower.

 Mortgage insurance, aka private mortgage insurance (PMI)

 Mortgage insurance protects banks against payment default.
-It’s often required by lenders if the borrower is putting down less than 20%.
+Lenders often require it if the borrower is putting down less than 20% of the purchase price.

 Multiple listing service (MLS)